sveawebpay/webpayadminreports/README.md

  -outfile <arg>              Output to file instead of stdout

- -recipientorgnr <arg>       Sets recipient org nr to this in output
+ -recipientorgnr <arg>       Sets recipient org nr to <arg> in output.
+Used to construct the file name in some cases.

+ -recipientname <arg>		 Sets recipient name to <arg> in output.
+Used to construct the file name in some cases.

  -debug <arg>                Enable debug